dj0abr/eagle2tvm802/README.md

 # eagle2tvm802
 an Eagle Layout to TVM802 Pick and Place converter

-this program loads eagle mnt and mnb files, assignes a stack/tray list to the components and generates a TVM802 compatible pick&place file.
+this program loads eagle mnt and mnb files (which are exported with the standard ULP: mountsmd) assignes a stack/tray list to the components and generates a TVM802 compatible pick&place file.